LarsNauheimer/HybPhaser/README.md

 ## 2.2.
 Extraction of mapped reads

 Read files vary in the proportion of reads that match the target sequences, which has impact on the proportion of reads mapping to the clade references.
 It is therefore recommended to only use reads for the clade association that mapped to the target sequences.
-HybPiper generates a bam file that marked all reads that mapped to the target sequences, which can be extracted using the command line script **extract_mapped_reads.sh**.
+HybPiper generates read files for all reads that map to each gene, which can be extracted using the command line script **extract_mapped_reads.sh**.
 The script generated new read files, which can be used for the clade association analysis.

 `extract_mapped_reads.sh [options]`